gurgeasson/randomProject/README.md

 # randomProject
 Random Project is a multi disciplinary project that will generate random numbers.
 In this repository I'll attempt to give a detailed description and explanation of my journey.

-I'll create an organized documentation as I go along
+I'll eventually create an organized documentation as I go along

 ---